CNeiheisel/easybuild_local/README.md

 And you should be able to use R as needed.

+## 6. Verify

-6. Double check that the working version of R points a install path with intel16 in the name:
+Double check that the working version of R points a install path with intel16 in the name:

 ```
 which R